 - Working Capital Funding: This funding is for healthy businesses with steady revenue that need immediate short-term funding without the hassle.
 The funding amount is up to $300,000 with a term length of 6 to 24 months and can be acquired with bad credit.

-- Long-Term Loans: These funds are available in amounts up to $250,000 and can help small business owners manage and grow their operations for three to ten years.
+- Long-Term Funding: These funds are available in amounts up to $250,000 and can help small business owners manage and grow their operations for three to ten years.
 They have lower interest rates and provide stability.
 Businesses that have been operating for 12 months, have a personal credit score of at least 620 and generate annual revenue of $120,000 can qualify.

-- Commercial Funding: Usually provided by venture capital, this fund helps businesses cover business expenditures and operational costs when they don’t have a credit score or collateral to satisfy the demands of a traditional lender.
+- Commercial Funding: Usually provided by venture capital, this fund helps businesses cover business expenditures and operational costs when they don’t have a credit score or collateral to satisfy the demands of a traditional funder.
 Approval for this funding by SharpShooter is based on a business’s overall health instead of traditional metrics.
 Commercial funding is $1000 to $300,000 and usually approved on the same day.

 - Business Expansion Funding: Businesses with a credit score of 620+ that have over $20,000 in average monthly bank deposits and $3,600 in average daily balances with over three years in business can apply for this funding if they’re presented with an unexpected growth opportunity and need access to fast and affordable working capital.

 Cash flow can impact the health of any business.
 Not only does cash flow help with day-to-day operations, but it can also strengthen a business’s application for funding.
 A good way for your business to improve its accounts receivable turnover ratio and maintain healthy cash flow is to follow good invoicing practices.